 - 1. SCs must have a plan that provides for ongoing training of fraud awareness and how to identify suspicious claims. - 2.
 SCs must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
 SCs must have a plan to provide training on claim reporting and fraud recognition to producers and its customer service representatives.

-CAR Standard II Revision Date Page Page 1 of 5 Commercial Claims Performance Standards Bodily Injury & Uninsured/Underinsured Motorist 2016.05.31 Page 1 of 5
+CAR Commercial Claims Performance Standards Standard II Bodily Injury & Uninsured/Underinsured Motorist 2019.04.26 Page Page 1 of 5

 A. Normal Claim Handling

 1. Initial Screening of Reports of Accident and Losses